una-ui/una-ui/docs/content/3.components/pagination.md

 ## Rounded

-`rounded="{size}"` - change the border-radius of the pagination.
+`rounded="{size}"` - changes the border-radius of the pagination.

-> 🚀 You can freely adjust the size of the rounded using any size imaginable.
-No limits exist, and you can use `breakpoints` such as `sm:sm, xs:lg` to change size based on screen size or `states` such as `hover:lg, focus:3xl` to change size based on input state and more.
+> 🚀 You can freely adjust the size of the rounded corners using any size imaginable.
+There are no limits, and you can use `breakpoints` such as `sm:sm, xs:lg` to change size based on screen size or `states` such as `hover:lg, focus:3xl` to change size based on input state, and more.

 ::alert{type="info"}
-You can use any size provided by the [Tailwind CSS](https://tailwindcss.com/docs/border-radius){target="_blank"} border-radius scale, the default is `md`.
+You can use any size provided by the [Tailwind CSS](https://tailwindcss.com/docs/border-radius){target="_blank"} border-radius scale; the default is `md`.
 You can also add your own sizes to the scale through the [Configuration section](/getting-started/configuration).
 ::

 :::CodeGroup